leiwanglsu/geog4057/Lectures/python introduction.md

 x.printname()
 ```

-#### Funtion override
+#### Funtion override and polymorphism

-- It is usually to override some of the Parent class methods so that the behaviors of the Child class are different from the Parent class
+- It is usually to override some of the Parent class methods so that the behaviors of the Child class are different from the Parent class and other siblings
 - The function ```__init__(self,*args)``` is usually overridden by the Child class

 ```python